GeorgeAndreasNechita/Chuck-Norris-quote-generator/README.md

 ![image002](https://github.com/GeorgeAndreasNechita/Chuck-Norris-quote-generator/assets/56613283/da65bc54-64b4-48f5-94e9-802a0a9ca95a)

+Instructions:
+1. It should look like this drawn sketch
-A random quote from the "dev" category had to be drawn from https://api.chucknorris.io/ via API.
-It should be possible to replace the quote with a new random one using a button.
+2. A random quote from the "dev" category had to be drawn from https://api.chucknorris.io/ via API.
+3. It should be possible to replace the quote with a new random one using a button.

-The number of visitors is displayed on the footer.
+4. The number of visitors is displayed on the footer.

 This is the final result.
 I also made it responsible using tailwind classes.